MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/voya-voya.md

 ߷ This article is about a [**borough**](/utopia/vekllei/landscape/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

+## Overview

+**The borough of Voya Voya** is an administrative region in southwest Vekllei, located in the Capital Region north of Coyenstisn and east of Lo.
+It covers the entire area of Voya Voya, a city of some 450,000 people in the capital's extended metro area renowned for its parkland and green spaces.
+Voya Voya makes up part of the capital's satellite belt of boroughs, characterised by green space and mixed-use residential planning.
+Voya Voya is often referred to as the capital's "garden borough" for its density and quality of parkland and forest reserves.

 >*Out in Voya Voya, the gardens light the people, and distill human temperament into momentary, sequential lyrical images.
 A dead leaf moving by miracle across still water; an overturned bucket collecting dew along its handle; fern leaves half-curled, young and growing.*

 -- [City Rivers](/posts/2021-03-27-rivers/)

-<span class="fc">T</span>
-**he borough of Voya Voya** is an administrative region in southwest Vekllei, located in the Capital Region north of Coyenstisn and east of Lo.
-It covers the entire area of Voya Voya, a city of some 450,000 people in the capital's extended metro area renowned for its parkland and green spaces.
-Voya Voya makes up part of the capital's satellite belt of boroughs, characterised by green space and mixed-use residential planning.
-Voya Voya is often referred to as the capital's "garden borough" for its density and quality of parkland and forest reserves.

 ## Etymology